gbif/ipt/README.md

 If you need to override the data directory, this can be done with `-e IPT_DATA_DIR=/path/within/container`.

+If you need to find the IP address of your "default" Docker machine use `docker-machine ip default`.

 **Remember to back up your data directory.**

 ## To build and deploy the Docker image